bobf/orchestration/README.md

 ### Development

-An [`.env`](https://docs.docker.com/compose/env-file/) is created automatically in your project root.
+An [`.env` file](https://docs.docker.com/compose/env-file/) is created automatically in your project root.
 This file is _not_ stored in version control.
 Set all application environment variables in this file.

 #### Launching a development server